DrAPT/llm/quad_c/session1/genai_agenda_01.md

 - All data is fictitious

+- Sessions are interactive.
+Jump in with questions.

 ---

 ### Content

-- Review Logistics, Course Outline:
+1 - Review Course Outline:

-  1. Primer on LLMs
+  a.
+Primer on LLMs
-  2. Generative AI Strengths, Risks, and Use Cases
+  b.
+Generative AI Strengths, Risks, and Use Cases
-  3. Prompt Engineering
+  c.
+Prompt Engineering
-  4. Strategic Implementation of Generative AI at Quad-C
+  d.
+Strategic Implementation of Generative AI at Quad-C

-- Brief Intro:
+2 - Brief Intro:
   - How are you using GenAI today?
   - What are you looking to get out of this course?

-- Review and discuss deck: 01. llm_intro
+3 - Review and discuss deck: `01. llm_intro`
-- Break (10 mins)
+4 - Break (10 mins)
-- Hands-On Workshop
+5 - Hands-On Workshop